 These crunchy sweet Homemade Vegan Chocolate Covered Coffee Beans are a fun way to get a boost of energy.
 They make a great gift too!

-They make a great snack or dessert.
-Give them as a hostess gift during the holidays.
+They make great a snack or dessert.
+Give this homemade treat as a hostess gift during the holidays.

-Other recipes with coated chocolate I've made are Chocolate Coated Cacao Nibs and Mexican Chocolate Coated Almonds.
+Other recipes with coated chocolate I've made are Mexican Chocolate Covered Chickpeas, Chocolate Coated Cacao Nibs, and Mexican Chocolate Coated Almonds.

 Jump to: